MatteoFalcioni/LangGraph-Sandbox/README.md

 To use a custom Docker image:

-1. Modify the Dockerfile in your project directory
+1. Modify the Dockerfile.sandbox in your project directory
 2. Update the `SANDBOX_IMAGE` in your `sandbox.env` file
 3. Rebuild the image:
    ```bash